VCityTeam/UD-SV/Doc/Devel/Needs/Need007.md

 # Need 007: 'guided tour' : step by step tour to describe a historical process

 ### User story
-As an historian, i want the ability to create a step by step tour, in order to describe a historical process.
-A step consist of a document associated with a position (in the 3d scene) and a date, along with complementary text.
+As an historian, i want a document-enhanced step by step tour in the 3d scene, in order to describe a historical process.

-TODO : subneeds
+TODO :
-          user-friendly creation and edition of a guided tour
+subneed : user-friendly creation and edition of a guided tour

 ### Beneficiary role:

 ### Impact: